Includes Appraiser, Borrower Application, Delivering, Doc Custody, Doing Business, HomeStyle, Originating & Underwriting, Projects, and Servicing.

 In addition, other special-purpose documents are available -- such as the state-specific Balloon Loan Refinancing Instruments, the Texas Home Equity Affidavit and Agreement, the New York Consolidation, Extension and Modification Agreement, etc.

 The mortgage documents that Fannie Mae makes available through the Web fall into one of the categories: security instruments, notes, riders & addenda, and special purpose.

-Each document is accompanied by an an Instructions document providing:
+Each document is accompanied by an Instructions document providing:

-To comply with the requirements of the Truth in Lending Act and Regulation Z (12 C.F.R. § 1026.36(g)), lenders are authorized to add to the last page of the note and the last page of the security instrument the name of the mortgage loan originator (LO) and NMLSR ID number for both an organization and individual.
-This information must be placed below the borrower signature lines and any notary section.
+To comply with the requirements of the Truth in Lending Act and Regulation Z (12 C.F.R. § 1026.36(g)), lenders are authorized to add the name of the mortgage loan originator (LO) and NMLSR ID number for both an organization and individual to the last page of the note and the last page of the security instrument.
+This information must be placed at the end of the document, below any notary section that follows the borrower signature lines.
 If state or local law requires the placement of this information in a different location on the legal documents, lenders may place the LO name and NMLSR ID in an alternate location in order to comply with applicable requirements.
 Lenders may implement this change immediately and must implement it by no later than January 10, 2014.

 NOTE: This authorized change has not yet been added to the individual instructions for each legal document.

 For legal documents that are executed by inter vivos trust borrowers, lenders may change the signature block as follows, in accordance with Announcement SEL-2013-01: